sassoftware/quickstart-sas-viya-azure/sas-viya/README.md

 For assistance with SAS software, contact  [SAS Technical Support](https://support.sas.com/en/technical-support.html).
 When you contact support, you will be required to provide information, such as your SAS site number, company name, email address, and phone number, that identifies you as a licensed SAS software customer.

+**Note:** For the current operational status of this Quickstart, click [here](https://github.com/sassoftware/quickstart-sas-viya-azure/tree/master/sas-viya) to redirect to the SAS repository.

 ## Contents
 1. [Solution Summary](#Summary)
     1. [Costs and Licenses](#Costs)